 Our principal shareholders, Nordic Biotech K/S, NBOF, BML Healthcare I, L.P. and NBFPI, as well as our EUR-denominated bridge loan lender, NBFPII, have entered into a Framework Agreement dated July 11, 2014.
 Our USD-denominated bridge loan lender, BVF Forward, entered into an adherence agreement pursuant to which it joined as party to the Framework Agreement on August 5, 2014.
 Morten Priskorn also entered into an adherence agreement pursuant to which it became party to the Framework Agreement on August 6, 2014.
-The Framework Agreement provides for, among others, the corporate actions described below shall occur prior to (or in connection with) the consummation of this offering:
+Pursuant to the Framework Agreement the following corporate actions occurred prior to the consummation of this offering:

-- our board of directors and shareholders shall adopt our 2014 Omnibus Equity Incentive Compensation Plan and our shareholders shall at an extraordinary general meeting authorize our board of directors to issue (i) up to 120,000 warrants, each to subscribe for one Class A share, and (ii) 120,000 Class A Shares, to our employees consultants and members of our board of directors and management; - we shall hold an extraordinary general meeting pursuant to which our shareholders will authorize our board of directors to issue new shares without preemptive rights for our existing shareholders.
-Such shares shall be issued in connection in the initial public offering and underlie the ADSs offered by this Prospectus; - our board of directors shall approve the employment of a Chief Executive Officer and a Chief Financial Officer and negotiate employment agreements with such officers and issue warrants and grant a right to deferred shares under our 2014 Omnibus Equity Incentive Compensation Plan to each of the Chief Executive Officer and Chief Financial Officer; - our board of directors shall approve (i) the rules of procedure for the board, (ii) our internal rules on inside information, (iii) indemnification agreements with members of the board of directors and executive management, and (iv) our liability and director and officer insurance; and - prior to our board of directors' approval of the offer price and the issuance of ADSs offered by this Prospectus, we shall hold an extraordinary general meeting pursuant to which we will perform the following: - (i) We will issue additional Class A bonus shares to the holders of Class B shares.
-Since Class B shares have a distribution preference of at least DKK 4,419.48 per share, or at least 375.375% of the amount paid by the Class B shareholders upon the subscription of the Class B shares, we plan to issue to the holders of Class B shares, in order to account for such distribution preference and in lieu of cash, an additional Class A bonus shares based on the midpoint of the per share offering price range on the cover of this Prospectus, which number shall be finally determined based on the actual public offering price per ADS in the offering.
-As a result of this issuance of additional Class A bonus shares, the holders of Class B shares will receive a return of approximately \$, in the aggregate, on their Class B shares, and the holders of Class A shares will suffer dilution in an equivalent aggregate amount, prior to the consummation of this offering.
+- our board of directors and shareholders adopted our 2014 Omnibus Equity Incentive Compensation Plan, or the Share Plan, and our shareholders, at an extraordinary general meeting held on October 14, 2014, in order to ensure that there would be a sufficient amount of shares authorized under the Share Plan to account for the Bonus Share Issuance, authorized our board of directors to issue (i) up to 2,140,000 warrants, each to subscribe for one ordinary share, and (ii) 2,140,000 ordinary shares of DKK 0.10, to our employees, consultants and members of our board of directors and management; - we held an extraordinary general meeting on October 14, 2014 pursuant to which our shareholders authorized our board of directors to issue new shares without preemptive rights for our existing shareholders.
+Such shares are to be issued in connection with the initial public offering and underlie the ADSs offered by this Prospectus; - our board of directors approved the employment of a Chief Financial Officer and the negotiation of an employment agreement with the Chief Financial Officer and the issuance of warrants and granting of a right to deferred shares under the Share Plan to the Chief Financial Officer; - our board of directors approved (i) the rules of procedure for the board, (ii) our internal rules on inside information, (iii) indemnification agreements with members of the board of directors and executive management, and (iv) our liability and director and officer insurance; and - prior to our board of directors' approval of the offer price and the issuance of ADSs offered by this Prospectus, we held an extraordinary general meeting on October 14, 2014 pursuant to which we performed the following: - (i) We issued additional Class A bonus shares to the holders of Class B shares.
+Since Class B shares had a distribution preference of at least DKK 4,419.48 per share, or at least 375.375% of the amount paid by the Class B shareholders upon the subscription of the Class B shares, we issued to the holders of Class B shares, in order to account for such distribution preference and in lieu of cash, an additional 114,309 Class A bonus shares based on the initial public offering price of \$21.00 per ADS.
+As a result of this issuance of additional Class A bonus shares, the holders of Class B shares received a return of approximately \$42.8 million in the aggregate, on their Class B shares, and the holders of Class A shares suffered dilution in an equivalent aggregate amount, prior to the consummation of this offering.